Leupold VX-I 4-12x40mm Riflescope

 Leupold & Stevens is an American, family owned, fifth generation, optics company.
 Leupold is the last major American scope maker, doing their scope manufacturing in-house at their Beaverton, Oregon plant.
 That is why they can legitimately claim to be "America's Optics Authority."

 VX-I scopes are the most economically priced of Leupold's VX models, but thay are not "el cheapo" scopes.
 They are made with the same exacting care and rigorous quality control as all other Leupold scopes.
 This means that they are designed and tested to withstand 5,000 repetitions of 750 G acceleration, the harshest standard in the industry.
 Every VX-I must also pass Leupold's infamous hot water test for absolute watertight integrity.
-And all VX scopes are Leupold Custom Shop serviceable.
+All VX scopes are Leupold Custom Shop serviceable.

 The VX-I comes with Leupold's Full Lifetime Guarantee.
 This states that if any Leupold Gold Ring scope is found to have defects in workmanship or materials, Leupold will repair or replace it FREE.
 No warrantee card is required, there is no time limit, and you don't have to be the original purchaser.
 No company backs their scopes better than Leupold.